TenmaChinen/binance-dashboard-py/README.md

 ## Setup

 - Clone the repository in your local machine.
-- Run the main.py file from the console as:
+- Run the app.py file from the console as:
-  > python main.py
+  > python app.py

 - How to use

 ## What I learned from this project

-- I learned to structure a project in different files in order to make it easier to scale the project as new features are added.
+- I learned to structure a project in different files using the MVC pattern in order to make it easier to scale the project as new features are added.

 - I learned to group different parts of the project as classes to make it easier to manage from the main file.

-- I used callback system to connect all the different functionalities in the main file.

 - Dived deep into the backend of Tkinter and Matplotlib libraries to better know how they work and then create better user experience features.

 ## Future Work
 <!-- - ~~Add TDD to test all the features.~~ ✅ -->
+[x] Use MCV pattern to organize the project.

-- Add zoom-able and scrollable charts.
+[] Add zoom-able and scrollable charts.

-- Show the start of each week to better see the historic proportions.
+[] Show the start of each week to better see the historic proportions.